 He has recorded with Glen Campbell and played with Modern Jazz Quartet at Tulsa’s legendary jazz mecca The Rubiot.

-Joe worked for national advertising agencies before founding his own, the most award-winning agency in Dallas.
+Joe worked for national advertising agencies before founding Johnston Advertising, the most award-winning agency in Dallas.
+He has written, storyboarded, directed and produced hundreds of TV and radio commercials.
 His clients include McDonald’s, General Motors, Pizza Hut, Korbel Wines, KitchenAid, Hoover, B. F. Goodrich, What-a-Burger, and Braniff Airlines.
-As a new product specialist he introduced America’s first Mexican fast food breakfast and dessert for Taco Villa, leading to that chain’s acquisition by Taco Bell.
+As a new product specialist he introduced America’s first Mexican fast food breakfast and dessert, both for Taco Villa, leading to that chain’s acquisition by Taco Bell.
 When Southwest Airlines started flying outside Texas and Oklahoma, they turned to Johnston for marketing.
 He led Haggar Apparel’s first network TV ad campaign, and launched multiple men’s and women’s clothing lines.
 Joe has created campaigns for American Forces Radio and TV Services, the U.S. Army Museum, Internal Revenue Service, and U.S. Corps of Engineers.

 His advertising honors include multiple Addys, multiple Tellys, the POPAI for point-of-purchase advertising, the Effie, for efficiency, and the GASPAR from the American Cancer Society.
 He’s appeared in the Creative Arts Annual, the AAF Advertising Hall of Fame, and multiple times in New York’s prestigious One Show.